Affiliated to CAIE

 1. Develops core strength.

-One of a horseback riders’ strongest muscles is her core.
-Maintaining proper riding posture requires exercise of the core muscles in addition to the back and chest muscles.
+One of the horseback riders’ strongest muscles is her core.
+Maintaining proper riding posture requires an exercise of the core muscles in addition to the back and chest muscles.
 Also, it takes an engaged core to stay balanced on the horse.

 2. Improves coordination.

 Coordination is an important skill for horseback riding.
-Not only does the rider need to coordinate her movements with the horse’s, she also needs to direct the horse in the right direction and over or around obstacles such as barrels and fences.
+Not only does the rider need to coordinate the movements with the horse, but also needs to direct the horse in the right direction and over or around obstacles such as barrels and fences.

 3. Encourages trust.

-In order to be a successful horseback rider, the rider must develop a trusting relationship with her horse.
+To be a successful horseback rider, the rider must develop a trusting relationship with her horse.
 Horses, like any animal, can be unpredictable.
 If a rider has ever been thrown or injured while riding, it takes a great deal of effort to rebuild that trust.
-In a horseback riding lesson, you might work on trust building exercises with your horse.
-Learning to build trust isn’t just important between horses and riders, but in all human relationships.
+In a horseback riding lesson, you might work on trust-building exercises with your horse.
+Learning to build trust isn’t just important between horses and riders but in all human relationships.

 4. Exercises the mind.